 In 2011, fado was inscribed in the UNESCO Intangible Cultural Heritage List whose aim is to ensure the protection of important cultural heritages worldwide and the awareness of their significance.

 The festival will delight from the traditional to contemporary, always in surprising ways.

-The NY Fado Festival is produced by Isabel Soffer/Live Sounds and is supported in part by the Consulates General of Portugal in New York and Newark, Fado Museum, and TAP Portugal.
+The NY Fado Festival is produced by Isabel Soffer/Live Sounds and is supported in part by the Consulates General of Portugal in New York and Newark, TAP Air Portugal, Museum of Fado and Camões Institute.

 March 24 (Ricardo Ribeiro) and March 31 (Lula Pena) at Schimmel Center